 And guess what?
 I’m using my password to keep it firmly in sight.

-How this small change can help you slay your goals
+How this small change can help you completely crush your goals

 Changing your passwords to reflect your goals works because it’s a mental reminder of what you’re chasing after.